 Simple English definitions for legal terms

-Read a random definition: fixing a jury
+Read a random definition: in-house counsel

 Operating-Cost Ratio: The operating-cost ratio is a way to measure how much it costs a business to operate compared to how much money it makes.
 It is calculated by dividing the net sales (the money the business makes after subtracting returns and discounts) by the operating costs (the money the business spends on things like rent, utilities, and salaries).
 A lower operating-cost ratio means that the business is more efficient and profitable, while a higher ratio means that the business is spending more money to operate than it is making in sales.